It Director Resume Example

 Hiring managers look for specific experience.
 I always read the job description line by line, then update my resume so every bullet matches the language and needs I see.

-You want to highlight the frameworks, certifications, and results that really matter to this employer.
+You want to highlight the frameworks, certifications, and results that really matter to this employer, and reinforce them in your cover letter.
 For example, show your COBIT or ITIL expertise if the posting mentions them.

 It helps to use the same keywords as the job ad.
 This increases your chances of getting past automated resume screeners-over 75% of larger companies use them.